theofficialdt/yanix-launcher/README.md

 > If your distro doesn’t provide the packages below, you can also install via `pip`:
 >
 > ```bash
-> python -m pip install PyQt6 PyQt6-WebEngine requests
+> python -m pip install PyQt6 PyQt6-WebEngine requests --break-system-packages
 > ```

 ---